Radiotherapy for localised penile cancer

 Radiotherapy can sometimes cause the tissue of the penis to become thicker and this can sometimes cause a narrowing or ‘stricture’ of the urethra and cause the urinary stream to spray.
 If this occurs, a minor operation can sometimes be performed to widen the urethra.

 Men can also be taught how to widen the urethra using specially designed plastic tubes (urethral dilatation).

 There are also several types of disposable urinary funnel which can be purchased (see diagram below).
 Examples of these can be found on amazon.co.uk.
 Similar non-disposable devices are available on prescription and men should ask their GP or Practice Nurse for details of these.

 It is also possible to purchase a special key (RADAR Key) which allows anyone with a medical condition which has affected their urinary pattern to make use of otherwise locked or inaccessible toilets in the UK.
 It can be ordered from Disability Rights for a small fee. (https://crm.disabilityrightsuk.org/ radar-nks-key or 020 7250 8191).

-A free ‘Just Cant Wait’ toilet card can also be obtained from the Bladder and Bowel Foundation which is universally recognised and may allow men access to toilets in the same way. (https:// www.bladderandbowelfoundation.org/ just-cant-wait-card-introduction / or 01926 357220)
+A free ‘Just Cant Wait’ toilet card can also be obtained from the Bladder and Bowel Foundation which is universally recognised and may allow men access to toilets in the same way. (https:// www.bladderandbowelfoundation.org/ just-cant-wait-card-introduction/ or by phoning 01926 357220)

 You can also download The Bladder & Bowel Community app, designed to give you quick and easy access to a mobile version of the original Just Can’t Wait toilet card. https://itunes.apple.com/gb/app/bladder-bowel-community/id1164911135